 Ask upfront about how you can pay the moving fees.
 While it might not seem like too much of a problem to hand over some large bills, companies that only take cash might also take your stuff and not ever return it.
 Moving long distances means your things will be out of sight for a while, so you need to be sure that the company is legit.

-Don't Pay for the Move Until All Your Belongings Have Been Unloaded
+Don't Pay Until Everything Has Been Unloaded

 If there are any boxes or items missing, don't sign the paperwork.
 The move must be completed before you sign.
 Once you sign that you've received everything, it's hard to go back to the company to say that something is missing.
 Count the boxes and recount them, making sure you conduct a home inventory.
 This is your only chance to make sure everything arrived.
 Also, if there is an issue with the paperwork, at least all your things are in your new space and not on the truck.
 This gives you some leverage with the movers if needed.